AweSim-OSC/awesim-connect/README.md

 # Connecting to AweSim
 ## How to use the AweSim Connect App to Securely Connect a Windows PC to an AweSim Session

-AweSim connect is a native windows application written in C# and compiled for .NET 2.0, providing compatibility for Windows versions from XP through 8.1.
+AweSim connect is a native windows application written in C# and compiled for .NET 2.0, providing compatibility for Windows versions from XP through Windows 10.

 ### Why AweSim Connect?

 To connect to AweSim services, a secure tunnel to a session is required.
 This can be done relatively simply in OSX and Linux by using the SSH functionality built into the system, but Windows users have had to configure and use third party applications like PuTTY or Java to access secure resources at OSC.
-AweSim Connect provides preconfigured management of secure tunnel connections for Windows users, as well as providing a launcher for secure file transfer, VNC, and web based services.
+AweSim Connect provides preconfigured management of secure tunnel connections for Windows users, as well as providing a launcher for secure file transfer, VNC, terminal, and web based services.

 ## Getting Started